codewithpatelo/langpify-pokemon/README.md

 ![alt text](Langpify.png)

-Langpify acts as a meta-framework, abstracting away the specifics of each agent/LLM framework (LangChain, CrewAI, AutoGen, etc).
+Langpify acts both as a meta-framework and as an Agent Development Kit, abstracting away the specifics of each agent/LLM framework (LangChain, CrewAI, AutoGen, etc).
 This allows:
 - **Framework agnosticism**: Swap orchestration engines without changing your business logic
 - **Cleaner code**: Separation of concerns, less boilerplate
 - **Easy extension**: Add new agents, tools, or switch LLM providers with minimal changes